davidelambert/tealc/README.md

   | pn | pure nickel wound |
   </dd>

-  <dt>pitch</dt>
+  <dt>PITCH</dt>
   <dd>
   Tuned pitch of string in scientific pitch notation, from A0-E5.
 Middle C is C4, and A440 is A4.
+Octaves change at C: A2, B2 is followed by C3, D3, ..., A3, B3, C4, ...

   Examples of open-string pitches in standard tunings:
   - Guitar: E2, A2, D3, G3, B3, E4
   - Bass: (B0), E1, A1, D2, G2